 Standard setup process

-Running the latest version of Synology’s DiskStation Manager (DSM) operating system, the DS419slim enjoy the same setup process as that of other Synology servers.
+Running the latest version of Synology's DiskStation Manager (DSM) operating system, the DS419slim enjoys the same setup process as other Synology servers.
 Insert drives, connect the server to your network, turn it on, and run the Synology Assistant software from a connected computer.
 The rest is self-explanatory.

 Overall, this server can be a bit of a learning curve if you’re new to network storage.
-But if you have worked with web user interfaces before, or better yet, if you have some experience with Synology NAS servers (or router, like the MR2200ac), you’ll find the DS419slim manageable.
+But if you have worked with web user interfaces before, or better yet, if you have some experience with Synology NAS servers (or routers, like the MR2200ac), you’ll find the DS419slim manageable.
 It’s not plug-n-play, but it’s more fun than it’s hard.